Chastened Church leaders take back seat in Irish gay marriage vote

 That is a stark change from the 1970s and 1980s when the clergy spoke out publicly and strongly against contraception and divorce that were still illegal in Ireland.

-It also contrasts with the role the Church played in France in 2013, when it helped lay groups organise some of the largest protests in decades in a sophisticated campaign against the legalisation of same-sex marriage there.
+It also contrasts with the role the Church played in France in 2013, when it helped lay groups organize some of the largest protests in decades in a sophisticated campaign against the legalization of same-sex marriage there.

 That did not succeed, but sparked a lively debate and raised doubts about issues such as surrogacy rights for gay couples.